 - Expected date of delivery.

-Pregnant women after the 36th week of single pregnancy (after 30th week for multiple pregnancies) are not permitted to travel onboard Royal Jordanian flights.
+Pregnant women after 34th week are not permitted to travel onboard Royal Jordanian flights.

 Tips to Increase Comfort Onboard